felafax/felafax/README.md

-# TunerX 🦊 -- tune LLaMa3 on Cloud TPU for 30% lower cost and easly scale tuning from 8 chips (30mins) to 1000 chips (5mins)!
+# TunerX 🦊 -- tune LLaMa3 on Google Cloud TPUs for 30% lower cost and easly scale training by 6000X (from single VM with 8 cores to entire TPU pod with 6000 cores)!

 Felafax TunerX is a framework for continued-training and fine-tuning open source LLMs using **XLA runtime**.
 We take care of neceessary runtime setup and provide a Jupyter notebook out-of-box to just get started.
+- Easy to use
+- Easy to configure all aspects of training (designed for ML Developers by ML Developers)"
+- Easy to scale to 1000 chips and cut-down your training time by 90%!
+- Easy to use
+- Easy to configure all aspects of training (designed for ML Developers by ML Developers)"
+- Easy to scale to 1000 chips and cut-down your training time by 90%!

 ## Currently supported models